forcedotcom/cli/README.md

 NOTICE: GitHub is not a mechanism for receiving support under any agreement or SLA.
 If you require immediate assistance, please use official support channels.

+# Contributing

+If you are interested in contributing, please take a look at the [CONTRIBUTING](.github/CONTRIBUTING.md) guide.

 # A note on CLI Unification

 We recently introduced a new executable `sf` to Salesforce CLI.
 This is the realization of our strategy to unify our developer tooling across all Salesforce clouds and brands.
 See [Get Started with CLI Unification](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_sf_intro.htm) for more information.